 These are targeted toward various segments at the same time– distribution network, analysts, press, customers, and even employees.

 But are these jaunts experiential in nature?
 Experts don’t concur.

-Let’s have a look at some of the features of a typical experience marketing event.
+Let’s have a look at some of the features of a typical experiential marketing event.

 Experiential Marketing – Features

-One of the most distinguishing pro points of experiential marketing is that it doesn’t connect customers to a limited range of products or services, but to a brand.
+One of the most distinguishing pro points of this is that it doesn’t connect customers to a limited range of products or services, but to a brand.

 Experiential marketing achieves that via the following motives at its foundation:

-- This favorable impression should result in sales, brand preference, recall or any other metric pre-decided by the brand.
+5. This favorable impression should result in sales, brand preference, recall, or any other metric pre-decided by the brand.

-Of late, this form of marketing has been redefined by the ground-breaking introduction of social media into the marketing circuit.
+Of late, experiential marketing has been redefined by the ground-breaking introduction of social media into the marketing circuit.
 Let’s see how.

-- This sharing, it has been noticed, is done with that mass of people which has a demographic/ linguistic/ ideological, kinds of affinities with the sharer.
+- This sharing, it has been noticed, is done with that mass of people who have a demographic/ linguistic/ ideological, kind of affinities with the sharer.

 - The extent of this sharing is measured by likes, shares, Retweets, etc.